Upper Iowa River Oneota site complex: Pottery artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a Prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a Prehistoric culture.
+Samples are frequently found at archeological sites and methods of manufacture and styles of decoration can be sensitive indicators of time, location and culture.

 Pottery was found at all 7 sites.
 The analysis was based on 17 complete vessels and 2,072 sherds.

 Pottery type Allamakee trailed

 The pottery is similar enough that the vast majority can be placed in a single type created by Mildred Wedel called Allamakee trailed.
 Vessel form is globular to elliptical, round bottomed jars with restricted orifice and flared rim profile.
 The vessels are shell-tempered and the surface finish is smoothed.
 Decoration is applied between the neck and shoulder and consists of rectilinear patterns combined with punctates.
 The lip is thinned and straightened and usually notched or scalloped.
 Strap handles or loop handles are often present.

 Other artifacts

 Non-pottery artifacts recovered from the site included: